 1. Tech trends in teaching and learning: gamification, blockchain, AI & more

-Technology has played a major role in society over the passed two decades and has naturally integrated into the education sector, and in 2023 it's more futuristic than ever.
-The E-Learning Market size surpassed $315 billion in 2021!
-It's projected to grow by 20% annually from 2022 to 2028.
-Remote and online learning has been a huge victory for enabling more of the world's population to access education without the physical restraints of the past.
+Technology has played a major role in society over the past two decades and has naturally integrated into the education sector, and in 2024 it's more futuristic than ever.
+The global e-learning market size is expected to grow from $245.5 billion in 2022 to $278 billion in 2023, at a CAGR of more than 13%.
+By 2027, the market is projected to reach $462.6 billion, growing at a CAGR of more than 13%.
+Remote and online learning has been a huge victory for enabling more of the world's population to access education without the physical barriers of the past.

-The growth of technological capabilities means that a variety of media and learning-support tools now exist to help students receive a high-quality education through the Internet.
+The growth of technological capabilities means that a variety of media and learning-support tools now exist to help students receive a high-quality education online.

 This education trend presents a number of benefits and drawbacks for teachers and institutions who want to continue to offer their students the rigorous education they need to thrive.